webmapper/amaps/src/README.md

 * Leaflet js
 * Leaflet css
-* the javascript build of your application. e.g. `mora.iife.js` for the Mora app in the browser, or `mora.es.js` if you are using a transpilation step.
+* the javascript build of your application. e.g. `pointquery.iife.js` for the point query app in the browser, or `pointquery.es.js` if you are using a transpilation step.
 * `dist/nlmaps/assets/nlmaps.css`
 * `dist/dist/css/ams-stijl.css` - will include the whole Amsterdam style or
 * `dist/dist/css/ams-map.css` - will include just the styling for the embeded map.

 Then you will have an object named for the application available, which you can use to create a map.
-For example, for TVM:
+For example, for the multiselect example:

       //example handler function
       function handler(features){